-- In Education at a Glance, the expected years in education is calculated for the population aged 5 to 39 and estimates the number of years in which an individual is expected to be enrolled in an educational programme (either part-time or full-time) during those ages.
-This interpretation assumes that that the current patterns of enrolment will remain unchanged over time. - When comparing data on expected years of education across countries, it must be borne in mind that neither the length of the school year nor the quality of education is necessarily the same in each country.
+- In Education at a Glance, the expected years in education is calculated for the • population aged 5 to 39 and estimates the number of years in which an individual is expected to be enrolled in an educational programme (either part-time or fulltime) during those ages.
+This interpretation assumes that that the current patterns of enrolment will remain unchanged over time. - The expected years in education cannot be interpreted as a measure of educational attainment. - When comparing data on expected years of education across countries, it must be borne in mind that neither the length of the school year nor the quality of education is necessarily the same in each country.
 In addition, unless specified, this indicator makes no distinction between full and part-time study and these are given equal weight in the calculation.